All correspondence to be emailed to The May Court Club of Ottawa at [email protected]

 Purpose of Fund:

-To award one scholarship to a deserving individual pursuing the Master’s Program in Information Studies at the University of Ottawa.
+To award one scholarship to a deserving individual pursuing the Masters of Information Studies at the University of Ottawa, the Masters of Information at the University of Toronto or the Masters of Library and Information Science at Western University.

 Value of Award: $5,000.00 (non renewable)